-The following are Web Site Links and descriptions of resources that prayerfully will help you save your marriage from getting worse and help to improve your marital relationship:
+The following are Save My Marriage Links to Web Sites and Recommended Resources listed for your use.
+We pray that they will help you save your marriage, and help you to improve your marital relationship.

 • FOCUS ON THE FAMILY COUNSELOR REFERRALS: Focusonthefamily.com has developed a nationwide Christian referral system.
 As they say on their web site, “our counseling staff would be happy to speak with you and recommend any counselors available in your geographic area.”
-If you live in the U.S. you can do the following: “To speak with a counselors’ assistant and receive a referral to a counselor in your area, please call (719) 531-3400 from 9-4:30 (Mountain Time) Monday through Friday, and ask for the Counseling department.
+If you live in the U.S. you can do the following: “To speak with a counselors’ assistant and receive a referral to a counselor in your area, please call (719) 531-3400 from 9-4:30 (Mountain Time) Monday through Friday.
+You can then ask for the Counseling department.

-• Marriage911Godsway If your marriage is in crisis, especially with an unwilling spouse, The International Center for Reconciling God’s Way Ministry and their Marriage 911 First Aid Kit could provide what you need.
+• Marriage911Godsway If your marriage is in crisis, especially with an unwilling spouse, The International Center for Reconciling God’s Way Ministry could provide what you need.
 There are three focal points: 1.
-To provide support and accountability for someone whose marriage is in crisis, even with an unwilling spouse.
-2. To equip pastors and lay leaders with tools, materials, and training for these couples in order to come alongside them in a way that will help all those involved to avoid the two most common mistakes: rescuing and burning out, or avoidance —for lack of knowing what to do.
-3. To help the Christian community be prepared for a “first response” to someone whose marriage is in crisis.
+They provide support and accountability for someone whose marriage is in crisis, even with an unwilling spouse.
+2. They equip pastors and lay leaders with tools, materials, and training for these couples.
+This is so you can come alongside them in a way that will help all those involved to avoid the most common mistakes.
+This includes rescuing and burning out, or avoidance —for lack of knowing what to do.
+3. They also help the Christian community be prepared for a “first response” to someone whose marriage is in crisis.

 • Marriagebuilders.com.
 This web site has so many wonderful helps for those who are experiencing trouble in their marriages.
 You’ll find links to hundreds of articles that will guide you through an understanding of how to build and maintain a mutually enjoyable marriage including a huge section on recovery from INFIDELITY.
 Founded by Willard Harley, PhD, author of “His Needs, Her Needs,” Marriage Builders is an organization devoted to helping couples learn how to fall in love and stay in love… forever and how to recover if your marriage gets off track.

 • Marriagefriendlytherapists.com, which is the web site for the National Registry for Marriage-Friendly Therapists.
 Although this is not a Christian web site, it is one that we believe can be very helpful.
 Their “mission” is to “help marriages by linking couples with the most highly qualified therapists in the country.
-As they say, which we believe to be true, “Right now it’s hard for couples to find a good therapist.
-Many therapists lack training and experience in marriage therapy, and some are lukewarm in supporting life-long commitment.
-The Registry only accepts therapists with many years of training and experience in marriage and couples therapy.
-These therapists value marriage and life-long commitment, and are dedicated to helping marriages succeed if at all possible.”
+As they say: “Right now it’s hard for couples to find a good therapist.
+Many therapists lack training and experience in marriage therapy.
+Some are lukewarm in supporting life-long commitment.
+The Registry only accepts therapists with years of training and experience in marriage and couples therapy.
+These therapists value marriage and life-long commitment.
+They are dedicated to helping marriages succeed if at all possible.”

 • NEW BEGINNING MARRIAGE SEMINAR, Family Dynamics Institute provides an intensive seminar for help with marriage problems.
 This seminar is for those whose marriages have been hurt by affairs or other major issue.
 Please click here for more information.